Sinocyclocheilus: Phylogenetic position

-A key finding in the evolutionary history of Sinocyclocheilus is that cave-dwelling species do not form a single evolutionary lineage.
-Instead, phylogenetic analyses showed they are polyphyletic.
-This pattern indicates that their adaptations to the cave environment, a process known as troglomorphy (e.g., eye degeneration, loss of pigmentation), evolved multiple times independently within the genus.
+The conception of a subfamily "Barbinae" that includes Sinocyclocheilus, although molecularlly consisient on its own (it does form a clade including Barbus) and very popular among Chinese researchers of this genus, is incompatible with the common view of Barbinae.
+In mainstream views, Sinocyclocheilus belongs to subfamily Cyprininae; a further classification into a tribe may be used if more granularity is desired.

 Evolutionary history

 Molecular evidences estimate the origin of the genus Sinocyclocheilus to the late Miocene (approximately 6.49 million years ago).
 This diversification period is strongly associated with the intensive uplift of the Tibetan Plateau, a major geological event that dramatically altered the topography of the region.
 It is hypothesized that the ancestors of Sinocyclocheilus were widespread in the region and repeatedly colonized the karst cave systems as the geological changes created new ecologically isolated populations.

+The species S. jii is consistently identified as the sister species to all other species within the genus.